This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 I penned a post about how proofreading and copyediting differ if you’d like a more detailed explanation.

-Line editing: Basic proofreading plus improving the content, organization, flow, tone, style, voice, language usage, consistency, and concision.
-They’ll also provide suggestions to improve your book.
+Line editing: Basic proofreading plus improving the content, structure, language, flow, tone, style, and voice.
 For fiction, they’ll enhance character development, plot, and pacing.
+Finally, you’ll receive instructive notes and comments on the manuscript.

 Price for Proofreading, Copyediting, or Line Editing an 80,000-Word Manuscript